syncfusion-content/windowsforms-docs/WindowsForms/maskededitbox/Getting-Started.md

 <tr>
 <td>
 >?<????????????</td><td>
 First name or last name.
-The first letter is uppercase and the other letters are all lowercase.
+The first letter is uppercase, and the other all letters are lowercase.
 Example: Syncfusion.</td></tr>
 </table>

 {% tabs %}